-The Western Sydney Community Legal Centre (WSCLC) Youth Education Project (YEP) provides legal training and resources for youth workers, welfare workers, social workers, teachers and others who work to support young people.
+The Western Sydney Community Legal Centre (WSCLC) Youth Education Program (YEP) provides legal training and resources for youth workers, welfare workers, social workers, teachers and others who work to support young people.

 We run regular training sessions and workshops on legal topics that affect young people.

 We support youth services with legal information.

 We are based in the Parramatta and Cumberland Local Government Areas (LGAs).

 If you are interested in resources, workshops, or other training on legal topics that affect young people, please contact our Youth Legal Educator via email: email@example.com.